DarrenZal/Quartz/content/GraphsForDeSci.md

     style EX fill:#87CEEB,color:#000
 ```

-The basic discourse graph framework can be extended into a goal-oriented model through research roadmapping.
-This extension adds several key capabilities:
+The basic discourse graph framework can be extended to accomodate discourse in various aspects of science, for example a goal-oriented model for research roadmapping.
+This extension might add several key capabilities:

 1. **Goal-Oriented Structure**
    - Define clear goal states and their essential properties